 From teaching group obedience classes to guiding families through complex behaviour problems, she has spent thousands of hours helping people and their pets understand each other and work together.
 She enjoys developing training programs that are easy and fun for people to implement.
 She’s passionate about enriching dog’s lives through training and play, and loves watching the relationship between dogs and their families flourish as they learn together.

 Jennifer is committed to lifelong learning and frequently updates her education to make sure she’s bringing you the best information possible.
 Her main interest is in working with reactive and overly-enthusiastic dogs, but she’s prepared to guide you through a wide range of obedience and behavioural training.
-She is an active board member of the Alberta Force Free Alliance.
+She is an active board member of the Edmonton Disc Dog Club.

-Jenn is a lifelong resident of Edmonton and currently has three dogs.
-Emma is a nine-year-old golden retriever and enjoys cuddles and rolling in snow.
-Waffles is a three-year-old agility enthusiast who is passionate about food.
+Jenn is a lifelong resident of Edmonton and currently has two dogs.
+Waffles is a nine-year-old agility enthusiast who is passionate about food.
 He often assists in classes and presentations, showing off his sunny personality with people of all ages.
 You can read more about him here.
-The newest addition is a border collie puppy named Rampage, who is working toward a career in dog agility.
+The second is a six-year-old border collie named Rampage, who competes in agility.

 After attaining a Bachelor’s Degree in Education, Suzanne’s training career began in 2009 at a rural boarding facility that specialized in traditional dominance-based training methods.
 Desiring to update her own methods and continue her education in order to better serve her clients, she gained employment at the Edmonton Humane Society as a trainer and behaviour consultant, leading both group classes and individual training sessions and addressing a wide variety of behavioural issues.
 Suzanne is a Certified Professional Dog Trainer (CPDT-KA) through the Certification Council for Professional Dog Trainers.
 She also holds a Dog Behaviour and Training Methodology Certificate.